-KINGMAN TURQUOISE is considered to be one of the classic and more easily recognizable American Turquoises, Kingman Turquoise was first mined by Native Americans as early as 600 A.D.
+KINGMAN TURQUOISEis considered to be one of the classic and more easily recognizable American Turquoises, Kingman Turquoise was first mined by Native Americans as early as 600 A.D.
 This Arizona turquoise rose to fame due to its production of nuggets - which few mines produce.
 Waterweb Kingman is high-grade stone with a tight, beautiful matrix and is highly prized and sought after by collectors worldwide.

 STAMP WORK Navajo silversmiths are renowned for their intricate, detailed stamp work, a style developed over many generations.
 Stamping is done by hand, and the stamps themselves are oftentimes unique to the artist or are handed down from generations of silversmiths.